I’ve often said that every vegan journey goes through stages.

 Like anyone else, I was heavily influenced by the information I surrounded myself with.
-In those days I spent hours researching the multitudes of ways that humans use animals.
-I watched horrible videos, I subjected myself to terrible images, and read countless books on factory farming.
+In those days, I spent hours researching the multitudes of ways that humans use animals.
+I watched horrible videos; I subjected myself to terrible images and read countless books on factory farming.

-I moved away from being aggressive in my approach and instead focused my attention on being what I like to call thoughtfully critical.
+I moved away from being aggressive in my approach and instead focused my attention on being what I like to call ‘thoughtfully critical.’
 I still wrote extensively about veganism, but I reframed my writing to look at the broader, grey-area concepts, rather than individuals and specifics.

 My cynicism is apparent in the last few years of my writing.
-Small victories for animals were met with scoffs of derision because, why can’t people just live vegan already?
+When small victories for animals happened, the news was met with derision scoffs because why can’t people live vegan already?